Jayyp1234/Jayyp1234/README.md

 📫 How to reach me: Email-okekejohnpaul12@gmail.com, LinkedIn-@Okeke Johnpaul_

 ⚡ Fun fact: My favourite things to do are stalking people on LinkedIn, binge-watching thriller series.
-I write on Medium and Hashnode
+I write on Medium and Hashnode.

 <!--
 **Jayyp1234/Jayyp1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.